 Prefabricated, Panelized, and Sectional Homes.
 Loans secured by prefabricated, panelized, or sectional housing are eligible for purchase.
 These properties do not have to satisfy HUD’s Federal Manufactured Home Construction and Safety Standards or the Uniform Building Codes that are adopted and administered by the state in which the home is installed.
 The home must conform to local building codes in the area in which it will be located.

-Factory-built housing not built on a permanent chassis such as modular, prefabricated, panelized, or sectional housing is not considered manufactured housing and is eligible under the guidelines for one-unit properties.
-These types of properties
+Factory-built housing such as modular, prefabricated, panelized, or sectional housing is not considered manufactured housing and is eligible under the guidelines for one-unit properties.
+These types of properties must

 Fannie Mae affords modular, prefabricated, panelized, or sectional housing homes the same treatment as site-built housing.
 Therefore, Fannie Mae does not have minimum requirements for width, size, roof pitch, or any other specific construction details.